cmohge1/lrbs-digital-editing-intro-2019/day4.md

 #### Exercise

 <p>1.
 Go to <https://app.textlab.org/users/sign_in> and click "Sign Up."
-Enter your details and make sure to select "University of London" under "Institutional Sponsor."</p>
+Enter your details and make sure to select "University of London" under "Institutional Sponsor."
+You will then refresh the page (or log back in) and click on the "Join project" button.</p>

 <p>2.
 Do you want to edit <em>Billy Budd</em> or the <em>Bow in the Cloud</em>?
 Find "Billy Budd (SAS, UoL)" or "Bow in the Cloud" and click "Edit."</p>